 - Physical exhaustion

 To avoid and prevent altitude sickness follow the following tips

-If you’re thinking of traveling to a place which is more than 2500 meters altitude it is best to acclimatize so as not to suffer from altitude sickness.
+If you’re thinking of traveling to a place that is more than 2500 meters’ in altitude, it is best to acclimatize to not suffer from altitude sickness.

-To prevent altitude sickness in South American countries, it is recommended to drink coca tea and/or chew coca leaves.
+To prevent altitude sickness in South American countries, drinking coca tea and/or chew coca leaves is recommended.